ONSdigital/survey-assist-api/README.md

         {
           "code": "5241",
           "descriptive": "Electricians and electrical fitters",
-          "likelihood": 0.9
+          "likelihood": 1
         }
       ],
-      "reasoning": "The job title 'Electrician' and job description mentioning 'Installing and maintaining electrical systems in buildings' directly corresponds to SOC code 5241: Electricians and electrical fitters.
-This code specifically covers electrical installation and maintenance work in buildings and construction projects."
+      "reasoning": "The respondent's job title is Electrician and the job description involves installing and maintaining electrical systems in buildings.
+The company's main activity is electrical contracting.
+This directly matches SOC code 5241: Electricians and electrical fitters.
+Therefore, a likelihood of 1.0 is assigned."
     }
   ]
 }